awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 **Note**
 Amazon WorkSpaces doesn’t support the provisioning of IAM credentials into a WorkSpace \(such as with an instance profile\)\.

-For more information about IAM, see [Identity and Access Management \(IAM\)](https://aws.amazon.com/iam) and the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+For more information about IAM, see [Identity and Access Management \(IAM\)](https://aws.amazon.com/iam) and the [https://docs.aws.amazon.com/IAM/latest/UserGuide/](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
 You can find the WorkSpaces\-specific resources, actions, and condition context keys for use in IAM permission policies at [Actions, Resources, and Condition Keys for Amazon WorkSpaces](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkspaces.html) in the *IAM User Guide*\.

 For a tool that helps you create IAM policies, see the [ AWS Policy Generator](http://aws.amazon.com/blogs/aws/aws-policy-generator/)\.
 You can also use the [IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UsingPolicySimulatorGuide/) to test whether a policy would allow or deny a specific request to AWS\.